 To see current tuition, living expenses, and other fees, please visit our tuition page.

-To request additional research support from Ph.D. in Architecture, students should submit a research proposal of 1500 words, detailed budget, and letter from his/her advisor supporting the need for such funding.
+To request additional research support for Ph.D. in Architecture, students should submit a research proposal of 1500 words, a detailed budget, and a letter from his/her advisor supporting the need for such funding.

 The program encourages the development and presentation of papers at conferences and professional meetings when those papers relate to a student's academic program.

 Students are eligible for support for one national or international conference per academic year.
 If a student has had a paper or poster accepted, he/she should submit prior to the conference date a request for a Rackham Conference Travel Grant.
 These grants are intended to assist doctoral students to participate in and attend conferences and professional meetings.

 If a student has had a paper or poster accepted for any additional conferences during that academic year or has been invited to serve on panel, he/she should submit prior to the conference date a request to Ph.D. in Architecture.
 That request should include a copy of the acceptance to participate at the conference, a detailed budget, and a letter from his/her advisor commenting on how the conference participation is relevant to the student's research or graduate studies.

 Doctoral students in are eligible for Graduate Student Instructorships (GSI), and typically hold those within the Architecture Program.
 The number of positions that is available depends on the program's teaching needs for the particular semester.
 Students apply for GSI positions each term, indicating their course preferences.
 Assignments are negotiated by the Architecture chair, the Ph.D. in Architecture coordinator, and the individual teaching faculty who require a position.